Can you really make money from blogging?

-It might be tempting to select a topic like ‘shoes’ if you’re into fashion, but if you’re serious about making money from blogging, you need to find a niche that’s actually profitable from the get go.
+It might be tempting to select a topic like ‘shoes’ if you’re into fashion, but if you’re serious about making money from blogging, you need to find a niche that’s actually profitable from the get-go.

 Well, a niche that has new products or services launched regularly will help.
 Marketing these products will help you earn money through affiliate marketing.

-In Ryrob’s income report for January 2021, he shows that from a single affiliate brand – bluehost – he earned a huge $10,425.
+In Ryrob’s income report for January 2021, he shows that from a single affiliate brand – Bluehost – he earned a huge $10,425.
 Bluehost and other services that require a monthly subscription are great for making money through affiliate marketing, as every time someone renews their subscription, you earn a commission.
 As such, you can be profiting from the same referrals for years.

 You should already have experience in your niche.

 It is a good idea to use your own professional expertise to start a blog.
-By doing so, you can leverage your own professional network of contacts to create daily content about the market, as well as finding guest posting and backlinking opportunities.
+By doing so, you can leverage your own professional network of contacts to create daily content about the market, as well as find the guest posting and backlinking opportunities.
 Choosing a topic you’re already knowledgeable about will also give your blog a level of integrity against the competition.